 The Covid-19 pandemic has, and will continue have implications for our attendance.
-As a result of the unprecedented Covid-19 circumstances that schools have faced and may possibly continue to face, several amendments have been made to the Department of Education existing guidance with the intention of simplifying attendance recording.
+As a result of the unprecedented Covid-19 circumstances that schools have faced and may possibly continue to face, several amendments were made to the Department of Education existing guidance with the intention of simplifying attendance recording for the school year 2020-2021.
+Further changes to the coding were made in January 2021 in which new codes were created in SIMS to address Covid related absences.